tnahs/hlts/app/flat/static/pages/manual/main.md

 ### [Tags and Collections](#tags-and-collections)

 All Annotations can have a set of `tags` and `collections`.
 Both are nearly identical in the way they are implemented under the hood and in the UI however in principle they serve two different functions.
 An Annotation's `tags` is a list of topics pertaining the content of the Annotation.
 They serve more as a "property" of the Annotation.
 Whereas an Annotation's `collections` are more to be considered as a bin that holds or connects different Annotations regardless of their tags.
+However these structures are in no way enforced.

 Currently, Tags and Collections are created on the [New Annotation](/new) page by entering a name in the `Add Tags...` to `Add to Collections...` field.
 In order to edit the tag name and/or attributes see [Customizing Tags and Collections](#customizing-tags-and-collections).
 Later versions will provide a UI to create and edit Tags and Collections.